CRITICAL INFRASTRUCTURE

 These will supersede the need to use layer 2 encryption protocols such as the IEEE’s MACsec which has had limited uptake.

-- Eliminate external remote access that are part of the same trusted domain.
+- Eliminate external remote access to elements that are part of the same trusted domain.

 - Use Zero Trust to limit access to verified, known applications.